foundry-vtt-community/wiki.js/setup/hosting/truenas-scale.md

 - Verify you have a snapshot for your `foundry-data` volume.
 If not, make one now.
 This will allow you to roll back if there are issues with the upgrade
 - Create a new dataset, preset `Generic` or `Apps`.
 Give it a name, e.g. `foundry-12`
 - Download the NodeJS ZIP file for the new version, scp it over to the TrueNAS SCALE server, and unzip it into the new dataset
-- Edit your Foundry custom app, and under `Storage` and `Host Path Volumes`, point the `/app` entry to the new dataset you created
+- Edit your Foundry custom app, and under "Storage Configuration", point the existing `/app` Host Path entry to the new dataset you created

 This will start the new version, and you can then proceed to upgrade modules, migrate Worlds, and so on.